 While Capt.
 Marty specializes in fly fishing in the coastal marsh, bait-cast and spin fishermen are also welcome.

 Redfish, or Red Drum, spawn in late-summer/early-fall, when the Bull Reds move into the marsh after spending time offshore, and congregate in deep-water passes near the coastal marshes.
 After spawning, the 20-, 30- and 40-plus pound Bull Reds venture throughout the interior marshes in a post-spawn feeding frenzy, which can last deep into the winter.
 While many migrate offshore once the cold of winter sets in, the Bull Reds will travel in and out of these coastal marshes all year.

 Mixed in with these bronze beasts are the juvenile Redfish that live in the marsh year-round, only adding to the heart-pounding excitement of sight-casting to Redfish of all sizes in shallow water, and the adrenaline-pumping action of fighting these bruisers on fly and light tackle.

 It's also in the fall that Speckled Sea Trout, a.k.a. "specks," journey into the marsh following their offshore summer spawn.
 Scores of these silver-sided missiles can be found in and around the marshes that are home to the Redfish.
 These schoolers are known for their fast action and great table fare.

-Along with Red Drum, Black Drum of all sizes can be found in the coastal marshes.
-Like their cousins, the Red Drum, the numbers of large Black Drum, also called Bulls, increases in the marsh during their spawn, which begins around mid February.
+Along with Red Drum, Black Drum of all sizes can also be found in the coastal marshes.